What Are The Differences Between B2B and B2C?

 B2C: Simplify the process

-For example, if the customer wants to learn more about electric bikes, they may search for the long-tail variation of the keyword “electric bikes” such as “what is an electric bike.”
+For instance, if a customer wants to learn more about electric bikes, they might type in a long-tail variation of the term "electric bikes" like "what is an electric bike."

-As a B2C search marketer, make sure that all of these portions of the conversion funnel are covered and targeted by blogs, core pages, and product pages so you have a higher chance of capturing potential customers in the space.
+To increase your chances of attracting potential clients in the market, as a B2C search marketer, make sure that all of these areas of the conversion funnel are covered and targeted by blogs, core pages, and product pages.

 4. Audience Targeting